MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

    When you're done, select **OK** to save your changes.

-Your TableLayoutPanel is now a four-by-four grid, with sixteen equally sized square cells.
+Your TableLayoutPanel is now a four-by-four grid, with 16 equally sized square cells.
 These rows and columns are where the icon images appear later.

 ![Screenshot shows the Forms tab with a four by four grid.](../ide/media/tutorial-windows-forms-create-match-game/match-game-grid.png)

-## [Section n heading]
+## Add and format labels to display

 In this section, you create and format labels to display during the game.

 1. Be certain that the TableLayoutPanel is selected in the form editor.
    You should see **tableLayoutPanel1** at the top of the **Properties** window.
-   If it is not selected, choose the TableLayoutPanel on the form, or choose it in the drop-down control at the top of the **Properties** window.
+   If it isn't selected, choose the TableLayoutPanel on the form, or choose it in the drop-down control at the top of the **Properties** window.

 1. Open the toolbox, as before, and open the **Common Controls** category.
    Add a <xref:System.Windows.Forms.Label> control to the upper-left cell of the TableLayoutPanel.